 Bank valuations may differ from the price you pay for your property, and for good reason.
-Here, we look at the factors making up your bank’s valuation, and how it affects what home buyers can afford to borrow.
+Let’s look at the factors making up a bank’s valuation, and how it affects what home buyers can afford to borrow.

-If you’re buying a property and taking out a mortgage, the first thing you should know is that bank valuations are different to market valuations and sale prices.
+If you’re buying a property and taking out a home loan, you need to know that bank valuations are different to market valuations and sale prices.

 This matters because a bank valuation is used to calculate the loan to value ratio (LVR), which can affect how much you can borrow.
 A higher LVR means you’re borrowing more of your home’s value, which might leave you vulnerable to rising interest rates.